qq542871902/DataBase-/README.md

 # DataBase-
 something about the structure of data
-I wanna use C# to describe the structure of database.It is an amazing journey f
+I wanna use C# to describe the structure of database.It is an amazing journey for me to begin with.